justinsulik/bootstrapping/README.md

 If you're focusing on python during this session, I recommend installing Jupyter (instructions in the notebook) and opening the `.ipnb` files with that.
 This will allow you to interact with the scripts directly in the notebook.
 Otherwise you can simply copy+paste the relevant python code into whatever editor you usually use for your python scripts.
 If you don't have one yet, I quite like [Atom](https://atom.io).

-If you're focusing on R, just open the `.Rmd` file in [R studio](https://www.rstudio.com).
+If you're focusing on R, just open the `.Rmd` file in [R studio](https://www.rstudio.com), or view the `.md` file online here.
 I will mostly be using R during the workshop.